The Doctrine of Three Bodies

 Thus it is the foundation of the physical and astral body and connects you to your true self.

 To grow spiritually, you must remove all the impurities from all the three bodies.
 You need to purify these bodies to discover your true self, and attain good health and peace of mind.

 Below are some of the practices one needs to follow for purification and proper functioning of the three bodies:

 - Pranayama Breathing Exercises

 The three-body doctrine is considered to be very important in Indian philosophy and religion.
 Each of these bodies has a different span of life.

-The physical body depends on food thus it has a shorter life span as compared to the Astral body that depends on thoughts, emotions, and feelings, thus lives longer.
+The physical body depends on food thus it has a shorter life span as compared to the Astral body which depends on thoughts, emotions, and feelings, and thus lives longer.